maxlvov/roboshaul_tts_vc/README.md

 Where temp_speed and timesteps define the tempo speed and number of timesteps in reverse diffusion.

-For voice conversion, run the following command:
+For Voice-Conversion, run the following command:

   ```bash
   python run_vc.py <path_to_models_dirs> <path_to_input_wave_file> <path_to_output_wave_file>